 Brian Trzaskos, PT, LMT, CSCS, CMP, MI-C, is a body-mind rehabilitation expert and co-creator of the Sensation-Based Mindset method.
 He believes that education is powerful medicine that allows people to access their greatest healing potentials and has extensive experience in diverse clinical settings ranging from working at the world- renowned Craig Hospital for TBI and SCI Rehabilitation, to operating his own holistic center in Upstate New York.
 Mr. Trzaskos is well known for making even the most difficult concepts easy to understand and immediately applicable to clinical practice.
 He is the president of NEW Health Inc. and director of the Institute for Rehabilitative Qigong & Tai Chi, which specializes in the integration of western body-mind science and the ancient healing arts of Qigong & Tai Chi.
 As a practicing physical therapist and student of eastern movement and meditation practices for over two decades, Mr. Trzaskos holds advanced certifications in both Western and Eastern healing arts truly bringing together the best of both worlds in modern rehabilitative care.
 He earned his degree in Physical Therapy from the State University of New York at Buffalo.

-FINANCIAL: Brian Trzaskos is compensated as the owner of Ascent Wellness and by Summit as an instructor.
+FINANCIAL: Brian Trzaskos is compensated as the owner of NEW Health Inc. and by Summit as an instructor.

 NONFINANCIAL: Brian Trzaskos has no nonfinancial relationships to disclose.

 - Balance components

 - Reducing re-hospitalizations

 - Identifying Intrinsic and Extrinsic Risk Factors for Falls